stivale/stivale/STIVALE.md

                       //        whether the stivale struct pointer argument passed
                       //        to the entry point function is in the higher
                       //        half or not.
+                      // bit 4  Do NOT fail to boot if low memory area could not be
+                      //        allocated.
+THIS BIT SHOULD ALWAYS BE SET AS THIS
+                      //        FUNCTIONALITY IS DEPRECATED.
                       // All other bits are undefined and must be 0.

     uint16_t framebuffer_width;   // These 3 values are parsed if a graphics mode